jziolkowski/tdm/README.md

  - easy access to advanced settings and commands from Tastmota
  - quick settings for common use cases
  - rules editor
+ - customizable order of detail columns in device list
  - and much more! (you're welcome to post feature requests)

 # Requirements